 Known to climb on higher surfaces to show its dominance over a territory before crowing, the adult male chicken (rooster) represents bravery, masculinity, strength, and observance.
 Notorious for its unique habit of waking everyone up just before the break of dawn, this enthusiastic and territorial bird is an omen of abundance, prosperity, and good luck, with the ability to chase away evil spirits from people’s homes (read more about the chicken symbolism).

 Revered as a representation of wisdom and divination, the night-dwelling owls are believed to be messengers from the afterlife that flies into our consciousness bearing the gifts of clarity, attentive observation, and favorable luck.
-Although the Greeks saw these mystical birds as the symbol of Athena who is known as the goddess of foresight, intelligence and war, the owl was greatly regarded as an animal guide of superiority, success, and victory.
+Although the Greeks saw these mystical birds as the symbol of Athena, who is known as the goddess of foresight, intelligence, and war, the owl was greatly regarded as an animal guide of superiority, success, and victory.
 Check out our post about owl superstitions as well.